mrismanaziz/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## Why did the scarecrow win an award?
+Because he was outstanding in his field.